Change search

 et al.

 Jönköping University, School of Health and Welfare, HHJ, Department of Rehabilitation.
 Jönköping University, School of Health and Welfare, HHJ.
-ADULT.
+Studies on Integrated Health and Welfare (SIHW).

 Thörne, Karin